-- Python is rather restricted when it comes to design since it is dynamically-typed.
+- Python is somewhat restricted when it comes to design because it’s dynamically typed.

-Since Google deems Python to be extremely readable, easy to use, maintain, and interface to C++ libraries, it is the official server-side scripting language at the company alongside C++, Go, and Java.
+Google deems Python to be extremely readable, easy to use and maintain, and a good interface to C++ libraries.
+It is the official server-side scripting language at the company alongside C++, Go, and Java.
 Therefore, Python developers are always in demand at Google.

-- Netflix: Netflix's usage of Python revolves around server-side data analysis.
-It also employs Python alongside its monkey applications to monitor security policies, alerts, SSL certificates, and search history.
+Netflix's usage of Python involves server-side data analysis.
+It also uses Python alongside its monkey applications to monitor security policies, alerts, SSL certificates, and search history.

-Netflix offers software developers the option to pick the programming language they wish to code in, and data in recent years has indicated an increase in Python-based applications, thereby driving the demand for Python developers.
+Netflix offers software developers the option to pick the programming language they wish to code in.
+The data in recent years has indicated an increase in Python-based applications, thereby driving the demand for Python developers.
 Python's rich libraries, large community support, and ease of usage are the primary factors driving its widespread popularity.

-- Facebook: Python has a huge hand in the efficiency of Facebook services which has allowed the social media giant to scale its infrastructure.
-It is used by production engineers for binary distribution, infrastructure management, automating services and utilities, and hardware imaging.
+Python has a considerable contribution to the efficiency of Facebook services, which has allowed the social media giant to scale its infrastructure.
+Production engineers use Python for binary distribution, infrastructure management, automating services and utilities, and hardware imaging.

-Python is currently among the top three most popular programming languages at Facebook alongside C++ and Hack (PHP dialect).
-There are a number of Python projects published by Facebook which includes the Python Async IRCbot framework currently being used to upgrade Facebook infrastructure.
+Python is currently among the top 3 most popular programming languages at Facebook alongside C++ and Hack (PHP dialect).
+There are several Python projects published by Facebook, including the Python Async IRCbot framework currently being used to upgrade Facebook infrastructure.

 Among other companies that extensively rely on Python are Spotify, Instagram, Dropbox, Reddit, and Quora.

 Java developers are perpetually in demand and can expect to earn six-figure salaries depending on their experience, competence, and job location.
-The average salary range for a java developer is between $51k to 1067k per year.
-When combined with Scala, it can result in a 66% salary hike.
+The average salary range for a Java developer is between $51k to 1067k per year.
+When combined with Scala, this can mean a 66% salary hike.

 - Java is an OOP language that allows code reusability, data abstraction, and easy maintenance.

 - Java's syntax is simple and easy to understand.
-Even though it is less beginner-friendly than Python, it has a mild learning curve that makes learning C# and C++ easier.
+Even though it’s less beginner-friendly than Python, it has a mild learning curve that makes learning C# and C++ easier.